LEND Physical Therapy Residency

 - Be eligible for physical therapy licensure in Oregon.
 Licensure is necessary for participation in the residency program

-- A formal letter of intent.
-Within two pages, outline your background and areas of interest, state your goals for the Residency, and describe your vision of how the Residency experience will enhance your career
+- A formal letter of intent sent to the director using the following guidelines: Within two pages, outline your background and areas of interest, state your goals for the Residency, and describe your vision of how the Residency experience will enhance your career.

 Selected applicants will participate in an interview on the OHSU campus as part of the application

 A resident salary with OHSU benefit package is available for the residency.